 - in store by swiping your Nectar card at the till, with retailers such as Sainsbury’s, Argos, and BP

-- online with evouchers via the Nectar online store, with retailers such as Eurostar, PizzaExpress, and Hertz (for a more complete list, see Nectar’s official list.
+- online with evouchers via the Nectar online store, with retailers such as ebay, Argos, Esso, British Airways and Sky (for a more complete list, see Nectar’s official list.

 Please note that you must have shopped and earned Nectar points at a particular Sainsbury’s store before you can redeem any Nectar points there.
 This seemingly minor condition can cause a major headache for some people.
 Imagine the case where you normally shop at your local Sainsbury’s but—come time to redeem your accumulated Nectar points—you drive to a larger Sainsbury’s store that has Homeware and Toys sections.
 When you get to the till, you may find that your Nectar points are not working if you haven’t used your Nectar card at that store in the past 12 months.
 Be sure you’ve shopped at a particular Sainsbury’s store before (in past 12 months) if you want to redeem Nectar points there.

 Be aware that Nectar points do not technically expire, but if you don’t earn or redeem any Nectar points in a rolling 12 month period, then your Nectar account may be closed and all Nectar points lost.

 How does the Sainsbury’s Nectar Credit Card Compare to Other Credit Cards?

 To better understand the value of the Sainsbury’s Nectar card you need to compare it to other available options.
 We compared this card to other rewards cards so you can see which is better suited to your shopping habits.